upbound/docs/content/providers/provider-families.md

 The `provider-family` provider manages the ProviderConfig for all other providers in the same family.

+{{<hint "note" >}}
+Each family provider defines a dependency on the *latest available version* of the corresponding `provider-family`, which is automatically resolved and installed by the Crossplane package manager.

+Hence, when you install an older version of a family provider, you can expect to receive newer versions of the `provider-family` provider, and it is safe to ignore this version mismatch.

+If you still want to control the version of the `provider-family`, consider using the
+{{<hover label="air" line="7">}}skipDependencyResolution: true{{</hover>}} option as described in the
+**Install Providers in an offline environment** section above.
+{{< /hint >}}

 ### Using ControllerConfigs

 The [ControllerConfig](https://docs.crossplane.io/latest/concepts/packages/#speccontrollerconfigref) applies settings to a Provider Pod.
 With family providers